Slyce-Inc/slyce.swangler/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.0.

 ## Web Socket Spec JSON File Documentation
+Below is the schema for the construction of the Web Socket Spec Json File.
+*** Where there are <variableName>?: These question marks indicate that the parameter is optional.
 ```typescript
 class BaseObject {
   socketEndpoints: Array<SocketModel>;